Joy (Australian musician)

-Olivia McCarthy, known professionally as JOY., is an Australian musician, singer, and Record producer from Brisbane.
+Olivia McCarthy, known professionally as JOY., (born 1998) is an Australian musician, singer, and Record producer from Brisbane.
 She supported Tkay Maidza on tour in 2015.
 Olivia is signed to Sony Music Australia and was the main support for Demi Lovato's Tell Me You Love Me World Tour on the European leg in 2018.
 She was originally discovered through Triple J Unearthed.